HL7/phd/input/intro-notes/StructureDefinition-PhdBaseObservation-notes.md

 ### Components
 Component elements are used whenever the observation contains additional information attributes that further describe the observation.
 There are four such attributes that can be reported by all types of  observations; the Supplemental-Types, Relative-Time, Hi-Res-Relative-Time, and Measurement-Status.

-#### Supplemental Types
+#### Supplemental Information
-The Supplemental Types attribute contains a list of one or more partition-term code pairs.
-These define MDC codes that describe some property of the observation.
+The Supplemental Information attribute contains a list of one or more MDC codes that describe some property of the observation.
 There will be one component element for each entry pair in the list.
 For example, the code MDC_MODALITY_SPOT used in the pulse oximeter specialization indicates that the observation reported is a stable average.
 In contrast there is MDC_MODALITY_FAST and MDC_MODALITY_SLOW.
 The component elements are as populated as follows:

 |Observation.component element|entry|Additional Information|
 |-